How to be a member in good standing

 • Treat ArtsPool employees and fellow members with respect.
 We are committed to investigating any allegation of racism, harassment, abuse, unethical practices, or disrepectful behavior of any kind, and reports of this behavior will be immediately escalated to ArtsPool's management personnel per our Improvement Process for Members not in Good Standing.

-• Do not make payments (or request that ArtsPool make payments) that would put your ledger bank balance below $0.00.
+• Don't overdraw your bank account.
+Do not make payments (or request that ArtsPool make payments) that would put your ledger bank balance below $0.00.
+Your ledger bank balance is the accounting balance in Xero, which includes outstanding checks that might not have cleared your account yet.

 • Limit the amount of paper checks or other payments being made outside of ArtsPool’s payment system and provide quick and complete backup for such transactions.
 Examples of exceptions that ArtsPool will work with you to solve alternative to our typical system include: